AltahhanAi/Data_Science/docs/content/unit2/02_04_measuring_performance.md

 See the following video for a comprehensive example of a DT with different metrics:

-<mark>iframe link metrics in perspective</mark>
+<iframe title="Data Science U2: Metrics in perspective" width="450" height="300" frameborder="0" scrolling="auto" marginheight="0" marginwidth="0" src="https://mymedia.leeds.ac.uk/Mediasite/Play/5675daf44d55453b8fe9300a8c7060b51d
+" allowfullscreen msallowfullscreen
+ allow="fullscreen"></iframe>

-##Measuring the performance of a multi-class model <mark>FROM HERE</mark>
+##Measuring the performance of a multi-class model

-Note that F1 score only applies to binary class problems.
-If the problem is multi-class we can use other metrics, including accuracy, recall (positive detection rate) and precision (positive prediction value).
-We can also treat the classes as one vs. the rest fashion (yielding the problem into a binary class problem) and obtain the F1 score for each class separately.
+Generalising the accuracy from binary-class to multi-class problems is straightforward.
+We just have to take all the diagonal counts of the confusion matrix and then we divide by the total.
+Let us take a look at an example.

  Below we show the confusion matrix for the IRIS dataset.
 For more information about the IRIS dataset read the following passage extracted from SKLearn description for the dataset.

 !!! abstract "Iris plants dataset"
     **Data Set Characteristics:**